 How will you spend your summer?

-Come explore the coves of Horsetooth Reservoir and enjoy some fun, mindful movement.
+Come to Horsetooth Reservoir and enjoy some fun, mindful movement.
 No experience needed.
 Whether you're a seasoned paddler, a long time yogi, or an adventurous beginner looking to try something new; mixing the two practices together gives you a whole new respect for balance and a greater awareness of the body.

 We'll paddle to a location, practice yoga on a paddle board, have one of the most memorable savasanas ever, and paddle back.
 You might even see some wildlife.